‘The Masked Singer’ Producer Teases A-List Talent For Season 2

-Warning: This article contains spoilers from the season 1 finale of The Masked Singer.
+Warning: This article contains spoilers from the Season 1 finale of The Masked Singer.

 The Masked Singer just wrapped, but soon it will be coming back.
 The second season of the zany Fox reality competition is already in the works, and the identities of the masked singers could surprise fans— for real this time.